slangeberg/javascript_koans/README.markdown

 The test runner used is [Jasmine](http://pivotal.github.com/jasmine/) with a customized report viewer.

+### Project notes

+When I first encountered the concepts of Koans in Scala, I was very excited to apply the same technique to javascript.
+On looking in Github I did find two other fine projects.
+Neither of them was exactly the experience that I'd encountered in those Scala Koans, so I've taken the features I've like from both, to bring the experience closer to what I remember enjoying in the Scala version, with some embellishments of my own.

 ### Changelog

-*  v0 - Oct 2012 - Based on the projects of:
+*  v0 - Oct 2012 - Based on the excellent projects of:
 *       David Laing - https://github.com/mrdavidlaing/javascript-koans
 *       Liam McLennan - https://github.com/liammclennan/JavaScript-Koans